Louislar/GroupedDataWithSurveyAdaptation/README.md

         - Mean estimation of the first cohort by VAM with gamma fit via MLE or the midpoint method: `cohort_qp_mean.csv`
         - Mean estimation of population by gamma fit via MLE: `population_gamma_fit_mean.csv`
         - Mean estimation of population by the midpoint method: `population_midpoint_mean.csv`
-        - Mean estimation of population by VAM with gamma fit via MLE or the midpoint method: `population_qp_mean.csv`
+        - Mean estimation of population at first year by VAM with gamma fit via MLE or the midpoint method: `population_qp_mean.csv`

 6. estimation_error.py
     - Compute the estimation error of Gamma fit, midpoint method, QP(with midpoint method) and QP(with Gamma fit)